The EBRD’s strong relationship with EU institutions is multi-faceted and extremely wide-ranging.

 EU and the EBRD: at a glance

-Funding channels include the Instrument for Pre-Accession Assistance (IPA) for Turkey and the Western Balkans, the European Neighbourhood Instrument for countries on the eastern and southern edge of Europe and the Development Cooperation Instrument financing EBRD projects in Central Asia.
-EBRD projects in EU member states have also benefited from funding through the Structural and Cohesion Funds, European Structural and Investment Funds (ESIF), the Structural Reform Support Programme and the Horizon 2020 programme.
+Funding channels include the Instrument for Pre-Accession Assistance (IPA) for Turkey and the Western Balkans, the European Neighbourhood Instrument for countries on the eastern and southern edge of Europe, the Development Cooperation Instrument financing EBRD projects in Central Asia, as well as the External Guarantee of the European Fund for Sustainable Development.
+EBRD projects in EU member states have also benefited from funding through the Structural and Cohesion Funds, European Structural and Investment Funds (ESIF), the Technical Support Instrument (TSI) and the Horizon 2020 programme.

 In addition to accessing EU funding on a bilateral basis, the EBRD is an active participant in the regional blending facilities, which combine grants with investments from European and International financial institutions.
 These include: